Naga Shaurya: Success and rise in Telugu cinema (2016–2021)

-Commercial fluctuations (2022–present)
+Commercial decline (2022–present)

 Shaurya's only film in 2022, Krishna Vrinda Vihari with Shirley Setia, was a box-office failure.
 The Hindu praised him and stated that Naga Shaurya has puts up a "spirited performance".

 Shaurya had two releases in 2023 - Phalana Abbayi Phalana Ammayi with Malvika Nair and Rangabali with Yukti Thareja.
 Despite mixed to positive reviews, both the films turned out to be box-office disappointments.
 For Phalana Abbayi Phalana Ammayi, Telangana Today stated, "Naga Shaurya proves that he’s a bankable star when it comes to the rom-com genre."
 The Indian Express noted his work in Rangabali and said, "Naga Shaurya does a good job in a character tailor-made for him."

+Shaurya had only release in 2026, Ramesh Desina's film Bad Boy Karthik was released on 17 April and became a box-office disaster.

-Shaurya will next appear in Raja Kolusu's film Nari Nari Naduma Murari, Mahesh S. Koneru's film Police Vari Hecharika and a SS Arunachalam's film Bad Boy Karthik.
+Shaurya will next appear in Raja Kolusu's film Nari Nari Naduma Murari, and Mahesh S. Koneru's film Police Vari Hecharika.

 Personal life

-Shaurya married his girlfriend Anusha Shetty in Bengaluru on 20 November, 2022.
+Shaurya married his girlfriend Anusha Shetty in Bengaluru on 20 November 2022.
 Anusha is an interior designer based in Bangalore.
 Shaurya is an animal lover and owns a dog.